 Each one of us bears the imprint of the Almighty God, and out of that one principal flows all the Law and the Prophets summarized in two commandments.

 When Jesus was asked, “What is the greatest commandment,” he said “the greatest commandment is to love God with all your heart, with all your mind and with all your soul”.
-Ravi Zacharias notes that Jesus didn’t have to go any further.
+Jesus didn’t have to go any further.
 He had been asked what was the greatest commandment, and he answered the question, but he didn’t stop there.
 He offered a second greatest commandment, which is “to love your neighbor as yourself”.
 (Matthew 22:36-39)

 Why did Jesus go further?